Haydz/haydz.github.io/_posts/2020-04-20-elearnircert.md

 Upon looking at the PDF, the description of Cyber Incident Responder and Cyber Defense Incident Response appear to match with the content of the course.

 ![](/images/ihrp/elearn6.png)

 ![](/images/ihrp/elearn7.png)

-## Quality / Size of the Theory
+# Quality / Size of the Theory
 There is a lot.
 It is extremely important to learn and can be overwhelming.
 Try to drink from the fire hose and you will burn out.
 I see this as a necessary evil due to the complexities of what attackers can do on a machine, on both Linux and Windows.

 Reading standard text is never fun, but critical.
-For example, if you don't know which windows event log and type shows a remote login, how will you know to search for it in Splunk?
+For example, if you don't know which windows event log and login type shows a remote login, how will you know to search for it in Splunk?
 The answer is [4624](https://www.ultimatewindowssecurity.com/securitylog/encyclopedia/event.aspx?eventID=4624) with a logon type 3 for Network.

 Which is part of the cheat sheets I created:
 ![](/images/ihrp/elearn5.png)

 For transparency: Yes there are some grammatical errors.
 The author is from Italy originally so it is understandable.
 His expertise is within IR not English.

 ## Summary - to finish up

+* Overall a great course for its price range
+* The practical exam really makes this shine forcing you to be able to apply the skills learned